RHuebsch13/AnatomyMan/README.md

 ## User Stories
 As a visiting user, I would like to access the instructions so that I know the game rules.
+* 'How to Play' page avaiable to user to view.
+Includes instructions and game objectives.

 As a visiting user, I would like to keep track of my incorrect and correct answers.
+* Updating scores displayed.
+Shows a score for both incorrect answers and correct answers.

-As a visiting user, I would like to have send feedbak about my user experience.
+As a visiting user, I would like to have send feedback about my user experience.
+* Feedback form at the button of 'How to play' with interactive star rating.

 As a visiting user, I would like to have a clear understanding of which letters are correct/incorrect.
+* Correct letters turn green and can not be removed.

 As a visiting user, I would like to have access to hints if I struggle to find the word.
+* A hint is displayed.

 As a visiting user, I would like to know how many attempts I have left to guess the word.
+* The hangman noose will update until a fully drawn stickman is visible, this means the game is over.

 ## Design choices
 The design aims to be visually appealing, with an interface that is simple.
 The color scheme reflects retro arcade colours that are fun and bright.
 Colour change is used to notify the user when letters are correct, these correct letters will also be disabled.
 GoodUI was comsulted to help the project follow common and consistent UI/UX conventions.
 Only High-quality images are used to ensure a positive user experience.
 All design choices are made to create an easy to use and easy to naviagte website.
 The webpage has a traditional 2 page layout with continuity in terms of navbar and content layout.
 All of these elements remain in the same place on each page.
 This makes the site easy to learn, use and navigation for the user.